PrestonHager/Scoreboard/README.md

 First, the AWS Lambdas provide an access point for users to view and login to the scoreboards.
 DynamoDB allows for quick and easy storage of the scoreboards.

+### Development Notes

+To test the lambda function without deploying, use a combination of the following.
+Use `serverless invoke local -f {function name} -p {data path}` to invoke a function with specific data.
+Use `serverless offline` to run an HTTP server on `localhost:3000` to test the HTML and css.
+To compile the SASS files, run `sass -s compressed --no-source-map --watch static` to watch for changes made to the static `.scss` files.

 ### Contributing

 Create any issues under the [GitHub page][0] for bugs or feature requests.